 Return, Warranty Coverage & Sleep Trial

-Before closing the deal, pay attention to sleep trials, return, and warranty coverage.
-These features ensure you choose the right product and protect your investment.
+Before closing the deal, read the fine print on sleep trials, return, and warranty coverage.
+These features help you choose a quality product for you.

-- Warranty – it protects your rights and usually reflects the quality of the bed.
-Warranties that last only a couple of years often indicate a bad investment.
+- Warranty – it protects your rights and usually reflects somewhat in the quality of the bed.
+Warranties that last only a couple of years often indicate an investment that might not be the greatest.
 For that reason, you should consider selecting something that has at least a decade-long warranty.

 - Return – if sleep trial isn’t an option, then return policy is something you should be looking into.
-It’s nice to have an ability to return the mattress and get a full refund if it doesn’t work for you.
+It’s a major positive to have an ability to return the mattress and get a full refund if it doesn’t work for you.